algorithmica-org/algorithmica/content/english/hpc/simd/masking.md

 }
 ```

-Both implementations yield ~15 GFLOPS: the compiler is able to vectorize the first one by itself.
+Both implementations yield ~15 GFLOPS: the compiler can vectorize the first one all by itself.

 But a trick that the compiler can't find is to notice that the mask of all ones is [minus one](/hpc/arithmetic/integer) when reinterpreted as an integer.
 So we can skip the and-the-lowest-bit part and use the mask itself, and then just negate the final result: